meduzen/dotfiles/README.md

 ## Post setup

 1. Go to the App Store to retrieve the apps that are not in your Brewfile.
-2. And now, some app by app notes…
+2. And now, some app by app notes… 👇

 ### Apple Simulator

-Run the Simulator, menu _Hardware_, _Device_, _Manage devices…_ and install the additional components.
+In Xcode:
+- go to menu _Window_, _Devices and Simulators_, _Simulators_ to add additional iOS versions down to iOS 14.0.1.
+- go to menu _Xcode_, _Settings_, _Platforms_ to add additional devices.

 ### MySQL